Kehrlann/spring-security-architecture-workshop/1-base-application/README.md

-Use the redirect URI `http://localhost:8080/login/oauth2/code/<REGISTRATION_ID>`, where `<REGISTRATION_ID>` is any alphanumeric string you want, representing that provider (I recommend something like `okta` for Okta, `auth0` for Google, etc).
+Use the redirect URI `http://localhost:8080/login/oauth2/code/<REGISTRATION_ID>`, where `<REGISTRATION_ID>` is any alphanumeric string you want, representing that provider (I recommend something like `okta` for Okta, `auth0` for Auth0, etc).
 When the registration is complete, you will obtain a `client_id` and a `client_secret`.
 Take note of them.
 You must also find the `issuer_uri` for your auth server, usually described somewhere in the UI.
 The username and password will be anything you use to login with that service.